Ose-Lumese/Task-Intern-Career/README.md

 Task: To create a Power BI dashboard that provides a comprehensive overview of global terrorism trends and patterns.

-Utilized Power BI and PowerPoint (Background Creation).S
+Utilized Power BI and PowerPoint (Background Creation).